Christians mark Good Friday as some holy sites reopen - WTMJ

 The Philippines had started to reopen in hopes of stemming a severe economic crisis, but infections surged last month, apparently because of more contagious strains, increased public mobility and complacency.

-In Australia, masked churchgoers sat in rows of socially distanced chairs at a street in Sydney as actor Timothy Watkins carried a cross in his portrayal of the crucifixion of Jesus Christ during a Good Friday observance.

-Associated Press writers Thomas Adamson in Paris, Jim Gomez in Manila, Philippines, and Kim Tong-hyung in Seoul, South Korea contributed.
+Associated Press writers Thomas Adamson in Leeds, England, Nicole Winfield in Rome and Jim Gomez in Manila, Philippines contributed.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.